aavanir/lab5/index.md

 2. TA response:
 Based on the screenshots of your code that you have provided, I am not able to see what the problem is.
-Try doing running the ls command which shows the path to ListExamples.java.
+Try running the ```find $(pwd) -name``` command with ListExamples.java so that I can see the path to ListExamples.java.
 This is so that I can examine and identify bugs or unexpected behavior based on the file and directory structure.

 3.
 ![Image](Screen Shot 2023-06-08 at 6.35.09 PM.png)